 Soprano Hyesang Park as Giannetta soared above the chorus in the Act II ensemble.

-The production boasted another Operalia winner in Hyesang Park who sang Gianetta, which must one of the most underrated small soprano roles in opera: she needs to perkily deliver the news of Nemorino’s inheritance and then soar above the chorus in the following ensemble.
+The production boasted another Operalia winner in Hyesang Park who sang Gianetta, which must be one of the most underrated small soprano roles in opera: she needs to perkily deliver the news of Nemorino’s inheritance and then soar above the chorus in the following ensemble.
 The audience was lucky to have Park in the cast in what may well prove to be an “I remember when…” moment: she is graduating to Rosina in Il Barbiere di Siviglia at Glyndebourne next year.

-The cast was rounded out by Russian baritone Alexey Markov as Sargeant Belcore and the veteran Italian Alfonso Antoniozzi as the conman Dulcamara.
+The cast was rounded out by Russian baritone Alexey Lavrov as Sargeant Belcore and the veteran Italian Alfonso Antoniozzi as the conman Dulcamara.
 Both were delightfully hammy and over-the-top commedia dell’arte foils to the budding love affair.

 The Zurich Opera production was simple and functional with attractive cartoon-like sets.
 The main local contribution came in the form of the Macao Orchestra, which was conducted by Raif Weikert, one-time music director of the Zurich Opera.
 There was some stage business—a boar that appeared that appeared at apparently random intervals and Dulcamara’s mute assistants—that might have been dispensed with, but there was little to distract from an accomplished and entertaining evening of musical comedy.